Business Loans for Payroll

 Next to inventory or rent, payroll can be one of the biggest monthly expenses for many business owners.
 Worse, it rarely aligns with cash flow if you pay your employees on a bi-weekly basis but your customers only pay monthly.
 Failing to pay employees on time could lead to angry servers waiting on tables and annoying customers, or good employees just walking out.

 If you make the decision to rob Peter to pay Paul you could find yourself in a bad cash flow cycle.
 You delay paying vendors in order to pay your employees, but then receive late or untimely product shipments, which hurt sales, which hurt your ability to pay your employees…and it becomes a vicious cycle.

 This is why small business owners often seek out business funding to cover payroll expenses.
 It is preferable to stay current with vendors and not experience any delay in receiving product but to also pay employees on time.
 Business loans for payroll will help you accomplish both and Shield Funding makes it easy to acquire business funding for your payroll expenses.
 You can apply online and can have an answer as fast as the same day you apply.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?